Skip to main content

 What are MCP Servers?

-MCP Servers are external processes that provide additional tools to your agent using the Model Context Protocol (MCP).
-Instead of building every tool from scratch, you can connect to existing MCP servers that provide file access, database queries, web searches, and more.
+MCP Servers are remote services that provide additional tools to your agent using the Model Context Protocol (MCP).
+Instead of building every tool from scratch, you can connect to existing MCP servers that provide database queries, web searches, documentation access, and more.

 Think of it as: